brassica-collective/handbook/content/brassica/handbook/Howtos/supporter_guidelines.md

 [**Conduct Supporter roles**](../../agreements/supporter_agreement) are intended to help us distribute the labour of supporting each other to act in alignment with our [Conduct Agreement](../../agreements/conduct_agreement).

 The following guidelines outline our in-progress collection of tips & tools for learning when to ask for care and accountability support, and what to offer when we're asked for each of these specific forms of conduct support.
+We'll learn more about options we might ask for together over time, as each different supporter learns how to provide the specific supports we each ask for.

+Our initial processes focus on practising reaching out to ask for forms of support and responding to specific support requests (while outside scope, this may help us learn how to pay attention to when and how to offer specific forms of support as well).

 ## When and How to Request Support?
-Practising asking for support in low-consequence contexts, can help prepare us for when we need to support each other navigate high-consequence forms of conflict.
+We are practising asking for support early and often so that we can prepare for when we need to support each other navigate higher consequence forms of conflict.

+As a guide, we aim to reach out to each of our Supporters at least once an interval.
-Examples of some of the low-consequence contexts we can practice seeking support include: when we experience feelings about how others are participating in the collective; when we learn that the way we're participating in crews is impacts others in ways we did not intend; and when we have a minor disagreement we're unable to resolve directly with another participant.
+Examples of some of the low-consequence contexts we can practice seeking support include:
+- when we experience feelings about how others are participating in the collective;
+- when we learn that the way we're participating impacts others in ways we did not intend; and
+- when we have a minor disagreement we're unable to resolve directly with another participant.

-#### Identifying when to talk who, about what
+### Identifying when to talk who, about what
+Who our Supporters are, and who we are supporting, will be visible on our RADicalise Participation Dashboard.

 While both types of support will be relevant for most situations, recognising which form of support is most useful when is part of what we're practising.

 * Care support offers a [holding space](https://psychhub.com/resources/articles/holding-space) to practice expressing our feelings and reflecting on our experiences  without exposing ourselves to either judgement or rescue.

 * Accountability support offers a gentle challenge to practice reflecting on alternative perspectives and holding *ourselves* accountable for how our actions impact others (without policing each others' behaviour).
 See this video on [What is Accountability?](https://www.youtube.com/watch?v=QZuJ55iGI14)

-Cultivating an [empowerment triangle, rather than a drama triangle](https://beckett-mcinroy.com/articles/resolving-conflict/) the goal is to support each other to directly navigate generative conflict.
+The goal is to support each other to directly navigate generative conflict, cultivating an [empowerment triangle, rather than a drama triangle](https://beckett-mcinroy.com/articles/resolving-conflict/).
 The following diagram offers an example of the varied and iterative pathways we might seek out each of our Supporters for one instance of feeling misunderstood:

 ```mermaid
 graph LR